Ark2000/PankuConsole/docs/builtin_commands.md

-# Built-in Commands
+# Built-in Snippets

-Panku Console provides a set of built-in commands, which can be used to quickly access some of the internal state of the engine, and can also be used to quickly execute some common operations.
+Panku Console provides a set of built-in command snippets, which can be used to quickly access some of the internal state of the engine, and can also be used to quickly execute some common operations.

 The built-in commands are defined in the `addons/panku_console/default_repl_envs` folder, you can add your own commands by modifying the corresponding files.